KarthikUnreal/KarthikUnreal/README.md

 ## Current Situation

-Right now, I’m being **tortured viciously and cruely by exams**, so my coding time is limited.
-However, Christmas Vacation gives a good time to practice and hone my Coding.
+Right now, I’m being **tortured viciously and cruely by annual exams**, so my coding time is unlimited (lol).